Joh4n10/e-com-project/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). <br />
-Simple  app for menaging urban and inter-urban transport in a city made with React and Bootstrap
+Simple  app for menaging urban and inter-urban transport in a city made with React and Bootstrap.
 ## Available Scripts

 In the project directory, you can run: